 Art Deco Weekend

 Many locals and tourists don’t realize that South Beach has the largest concentration of Art Deco buildings in the world.
 And unless you are a history buff, you may not know that there was a huge struggle to preserve many of these architectural gems from developers’ wrecking balls.
-While that is all in the past—South Beach’s buildings are now protected from being razed—there is still a lively weekend dedicated to all things Art Deco.
+While that is all in the past—South Beach’s buildings are now protected from being razed—there is still a lively weekend dedicated to all things Art Deco, called Art Deco Weekend.
 Taking over a good portion of Ocean Drive, this 36-year-old outdoor festival celebrates the architecture, jewelry and culture of the Art Deco era.
 Held over President’s Day Weekend every year, there is always a unique theme with corresponding lectures, movies, walking tours, musical acts and parties.
 Even if you aren’t knowledgeable about pastel buildings and terrazzo flooring, it’s still awesome to stroll down Ocean Drive, which is cut off to vehicular traffic for the event, and gawk at the booths, colorfully-dressed passersby and period cars.
 While awareness is the goal, there are many ancillary booths and exhibits that are only tangentially related to Art Deco.
 After all, they didn’t have arepas and elephant ears in the ‘30s.

 Miami Beach Fourth of July Celebration

 What better way to celebrate Independence Day than on South Beach, where the party never stops?
-Each year, the City of Miami Beach throws an extravaganza to honor the Fourth of July with live music, fireworks and the best view in town.
+Each year, the City of Miami Beach throws a Fire on the Fourth extravaganza to honor the Fourth of July, with live music, fireworks and the best view in town.
 Throughout the day, revelers gather near 8th and Ocean Drive with coolers, food, blankets, beach chairs and umbrellas.
 While the celebration is officially underway by late afternoon, it’s best to get here early and stake out a spot on the sand.
 The fireworks display starts promptly at 9 p.m. each year, with pyrotechnics that light up all of South Beach.
 This family-friendly event features local jazz bands jamming on the beach.
 It’s a laidback affair and dipping in the ocean is the best way to stay cool all day.
 Don’t forget sunscreen, water and sandwiches.

 Wynwood Art Walk